apify/crawlee/README.md

     - Enables parallel crawling of large number of web pages using <a href="https://www.npmjs.com/package/cheerio" target="_blank">cheerio</a>
     HTML parser.
-    This is the most efficient web crawling method, but it does not work on websites that require JavaScript.
+    This is the most efficient web crawler, but it does not work on websites that require JavaScript.
   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#PuppeteerCrawler">PuppeteerCrawler</a>